FrankFan/gulp-in-action/README.md

 # gulp-in-action
-learn how to play gulp
+learn how to play with gulp

 ## prepare & install